 So is Aiculus Founder and CEO, Dr Omaru Maruatona.
 As well as achieving a PhD in Applied AI, and publishing peer-reviewed research on AI-powered security, Omaru has deep experience in systems engineering and the R&D of AI algorithms, and spent years working as a Technical Security Analyst and cyber-security consultant across a range of sectors including finance, academics, and consulting.

 “Aiculus was perfectly positioned to catch the wave of interest in API security,” Dr Omaru Maruatona explains.

-“We knew the exploding popularity of APIs would necessitate new security solutions, and since we started Aiculus back in 2017, we’ve been evolving our solutions in line with API technology and market needs and pressures.”
+“We knew the exploding popularity of APIs would necessitate new security solutions, and since I started Aiculus back in 2017, we’ve been evolving our solutions in line with API technology and market needs and pressures.”

 That work has now been vindicated by the Cocoon Capital seed funding which, Omaru explains, will be spent on growing the team and its capability to expand product coverage across South East Asia.